Let Them Say We Wasted The Purfume

 because we are not machines,

-not cogs within an imperial wheel,
+or cogs within an imperial wheel,

 but creatures made of longing.